 \subsection{Library Fuzzing}

 Library fuzzing has become increasingly important due to the widespread use of libraries in software development.
-In contrast to command-line programs that accept bytes stream as input, libraries usually have multiple entries (i.e., APIs), each of which imposes more stringent input format constraints compared to command-line programs.
-To leverage existing fuzzers such as \textsf{AFL}\cite{afl}, \textsf{Libfuzzer}\cite{libfuzzer}, \textsf{Angora}\cite{angora}, etc, fuzz drivers are developed to serve as delegates.
-These drivers receive random bytes from the fuzzer and subsequently convert these bytes into well-structured arguments for the API functions.
+Unlike command-line programs, which process a byte stream as input, libraries possess multiple access points (i.e., API functions) that require more stringent inputs to adhere to strict format constraints.
+To leverage existing fuzzers~\cite{afl, aflfast, libfuzzer, angora, Chen:2019:Matryoshka}, fuzz drivers are developed to serve as delegates.
+These drivers accept random bytes from the fuzzer and subsequently convert these bytes into well-structured arguments for API calls.

-\autoref{fig:llm_example} is an example of a fuzz driver intended for \textit{libvpx}.
-The fuzz driver performs three primary functions. \circled{1} It invokes the API functions in a proper order to emulate the video decoding process.
-To ensure proper termination, it includes logic for handling errors and reclaiming resources in case of trivial errors. \circled{2} It prepares the input arguments derived from the random bytes generated by the fuzzer.
-These arguments should be carefully crafted since they may have complex constraints.
-For instance, the last argument of vpx\_codec\_dec\_init\_res in line 12 only takes integers within a limited range (as indicated by the macros), and the third argument of vpx\_codec\_decode in line 17 should be the length of the second argument. \circled{3} It can exercise the API functions efficiently to reach as much code as possible.
-Starting from line 25, the loop continuously fetches frames from the decoder to feed the processing APIs in the loop body.
-In this way, it can maximize the throughput of the byte stream input.
+\autoref{fig:llm_example} depicts a fuzz driver designed for \textit{libvpx}.
+This driver fulfills three main functions: \circled{1} it properly invokes API functions to simulate the video decoding process.
+To ensure proper termination, the code of handling errors and reclaiming resources is incorporated to handle trivial errors; \circled{2} it constructs input arguments from randomly generated bytes, which must be carefully formatted due to their complex constraints.
+For example, the final parameter of \func{vpx\_codec\_dec\_init\_ver} (line 12) accepts only integers within a specified range, as defined by macros, and the third parameter of \func{vpx\_codec\_decode} (line 17) need to correspond to the length of the second parameter; \circled{3} it exercises the API functions to reach as much code as possible.
+Starting from line 25, the loop continuously fetches frames from the decoder and feeds them to the processing API functions in the loop body.
+In this way, it optimizes the throughput of the byte stream input.

-To create a high-quality fuzz driver, it is crucial to not only adhere to the constraints of the target library but also comprehensively test its APIs to cover as much code as feasible.
-This demands a deep understanding of the target libraries, making the automatic generation of fuzz drivers a challenging task.
+To develop a high-quality fuzz driver, it is essential to adhere to the constraints of the target library and thoroughly test its API functions to achieve comprehensive code coverage.
+This requires a comprehensive understanding of the target libraries, rendering the automatic generation of fuzz drivers a challenging task.